clux/probes.hugo/content/post/2022-12-07-running-year.md

 ## Random Thoughts
 ### Next year

 Provided recovery allows; not planning on dropping most of the volume yet, even though it's a bit much (and just doing a fraction of it will be enough stay healthy).
 I want to see how far I can stretch it for a bit longer given it's made me a lot healthier, sharper, and leaner.

-Also kind of want to train specifically for shorter distances like 1M / 3000 / 5k (do want to actually sub-19).
-However, beating PBs at this points does come with 8+ hours of mandatory training a week and injury risks so how much this is carried on next year is heavily conditional on nothing bad happening - a statement generally not served with good odds in the 2020s.
+Also kind of want to train specifically for shorter distances like 1M / 3000 / 5k, even though beating PBs at this points does come with 8+ hours of mandatory training a week and injury risks so how much this is carried on next year is heavily conditional on nothing bad happening - a statement generally not served with good odds in the 2020s.

-Probably will not plan for anything higher distance like marathons (even though my volume should be sufficient for tackling one) just because of how detrimental it seems to be to your overall [immune system](https://pubmed.ncbi.nlm.nih.gov/17465622/) and how much recovery you need.
+Not planning on higher distance events like marathons just because of how detrimental it seems to be to your overall [immune system](https://pubmed.ncbi.nlm.nih.gov/17465622/) and how much recovery you need.
 My current line of thinking is; why train for 4 months for an event that takes you out of the game for 2-4 weeks?
 Better find a smooth average that you can sustain.

 > brain: he says this while planning on beating PBs; requiring the opposite of smooth averages.